orchetect/setup-xcode-simulator/README.md

 ## Usage

-Prepare an iOS device simulator (defaults to iPhone) using the latest device and operating system version in order to test a Swift Package:
+Prepare an iOS device simulator (defaults to iPhone)

+- using the latest available device and latest available OS version
+- to test a Swift Package

 ```yaml
 jobs: